rockfordlhotka/Cloud-Native-HOL/src/Lab00/readme.md

 ## .NET Core

-1. Open the Git Bash CLI
+1. Open Git Bash
 1. Type `dotnet --version`
-1. Ensure that the version is at least `2.1.700`
+1. Ensure that the version is at least `3.0.100`

 ## Docker

 1. Open the Git Bash CLI
 1. Type `docker --version`
-1. Ensure that the version is at least `18.09.2`
+1. Ensure that the version is at least `10.03.2`
 1. Type `docker run hello-world`
 1. You should get several lines of output, starting with `Hello from Docker!`